-A defendant can also offer up proof of their intoxication as an affirmative defense to a robbery charge.
+A defendant can also offer proof of their intoxication as an affirmative defense to a robbery charge.

-Robbery requires the specific intent to use violence to steal another's property, so intoxication could possibly render a defendant incapable of forming this specific intent.
-In such cases, a voluntary intoxication defense could result in a defendant's conviction on lesser charges with a lower threshold for the defendant's intent.
+Robbery requires the specific intent to use violence to steal another's personal property.
+Thus, intoxication could render a defendant incapable of forming this specific intent.
+In such cases, voluntary intoxication could result in convictions of lesser charges with a lower threshold of the defendant's intent.

 If someone pushes the defendant into committing a robbery, it means that they would not have otherwise committed it — but for being pushed into doing it.
 If that happens, the defendant could have an entrapment defense.
 Entrapment defenses are difficult to prove.
 However, if the defendant can show that a law enforcement officer induced them to commit the crime, they might have entrapment as a defense.